 A lot of founders wind up selling for a lot of different reasons.
 But not only does building your business in a way that’s easy to sell help with a potential sales process (and your SaaS valuation) down the road, it also typically makes it easier to run your business.
 That’s because “building to sell” is just another way of saying you have your shit together.

 When we acquire a company, I find the most important thing is having a great developer to help with the transition.
 And the easiest transitions are always the ones where the dev is truly passionate about the product, the customers, and the code.
 They want to work with our Tech team to make the process as easy as possible, and if they want to transition out of the business after the exit, they help find a technical replacement.

 The hardest acquisitions we see are the ones where there may have been a great idea at the center of the business, but the tech stack was chosen as a learning project.
 This leads to a lot of messy refactoring in the code as the developers learn.

 Keep it simple.

 You might notice a recurring theme here in all of our advice.
-Our CEO, Kevin, likes to say that “All software tastes like chicken.”
+We like to say that “All software tastes like chicken.”
 Robert Smith said it first, but the point is that you don’t need to overcomplicate the process, the stack, or the architecture.
 That pretty much always leads to a very messy situation down the road.

 And to your customers, what you offer them is features, and hopefully something that makes their lives easier or better.
 They don’t see (or typically care about) your tech stack.
 They just see that your product works reliably and provides value (or doesn’t).
 And you don’t need to set out to revolutionize the software industry to do that.